Distributed Mixture-of-Experts and Expert Parallelism

 batch_toks = self.expert(batch_toks) # Rows * Capacity * C

-The ouput of the expert is stored in batch_toks.
-The following Un-permutation step will now perform an all_to_all_single that will perform the opposite communication of the permutation step.
-This will populate the all-to-all output buffer with the partial results all experts.
+The output of the expert is stored in batch_toks.
+The following Un-permutation step will now perform an all_to_all_single that performs the opposite communication of the permutation step.
+This will populate the all-to-all output buffer with the partial results of all experts.

 Finally, the scale step performs a weighted sum of the top-k probabilities for each token: